alexkemp9/Python3docs/README.md

 1. You delete some entries.
 Those fields will NOT be deleted from the document, which means that you will acquire ghost Index entries.

 2. You change some existing entries.
-The original fields will NOT be deleted from the document & there is every chance that you will end up with 2 entries with identical results, but different text.
+The original fields will NOT be deleted from the document & there is every chance that you will end up with 2 entries with identical results stacked on top of each other, as different fields for the same document text.

+3. Different Index results may be stacked on top of each other (above what is above) due to an incompetant LO search algorithm.
+The perfect example currently in *Programming-In-Python3.odt* is *“print()”*.
+There are 3 different Index fields stacked on top of this word in addition to the issues at (2) above:
+- *print()* (expected)
+- *int()* (not expected)
+- *()* also not expected, and supposedly removed from the Index

 Look through these two screenshots of the current Index.
 - The 1st shows multiple duplicate entries.